* This blog post was updated on August 17th, 2019.

 An aspect of “The Boss Lady” collection is that you can pair these adorable fusion tunics with any bottoms of your choice.
 You can go for the all-over same pattern look or pair the tunics with a favorite neutral bottom.
 How cute would The Audrey tunic look (See HERE) with white gharara pants?
 Looking for a more structured look?
 Opt for The Knot (See HERE) and pair it with black bootcut pants.
 I know The Preppy (See HERE) will look so cute with a white shalwar for college-going women, of course.
 For older women, The Coat (See HERE) is moderate enough to pair with cigarette pants is perfect.
 Other longer tunics can be viewed HERE and HERE.
 The possibilities are really endless.

 I can understand as a Pakistani woman your wardrobe choices are limited when you go to work.
 While a professional woman here can wear anything to work besides denim and velvet, professional women in Pakistan are supposed to adhere to a strict dress code no matter what their age is.
 Mostly that means wearing a dupatta with your long tunics and bottoms.
-If you want to convert Studio S.’s trendy “The Boss Lady” collection into professional-appropriate, pair your outfit with a Hermes scarf.
+If you want to convert Studio S.’s trendy “The Boss Lady” collection into professional-appropriate pair the outfit with a Hermes scarf.
 The scarf I picked to style the collection can be purchased HERE online.

 The Hermes “Le Tour du Monde en 63 Cases scarf 90” Scarf